Welcome to today's edition of the Rush 24-7 podcast.

 We have no intention of running GM.

-What we're interested in is giving GM an opportunity to finally make much needed changes that'll let him, as though we know, we know what the changes are, and we're going to give him time to make those changes.
+What we're interested in is giving GM an opportunity to finally make much-needed changes that will let them, as though we know, we know what the changes are, and we're going to give them time to make those changes.

 And this is a guy who's been nothing but a community organizer, has no experience running anything, as I say, may not even know how to change a tire.